Table of Contents

 Almond Milk:

-- Almond milk is an excellent source of the fat-soluble vitamin E, which combats free radical damage to a great extent (12).
+- Almond milk is an excellent source of fat-soluble vitamin E, which combats free radical damage to a great extent (12).

 - It protects us from several cardiovascular diseases (13).